nadrane/blog/source/_posts/build-your-own-regex.md

 `search("a*", "aaaaaaa")`
 `search("a*b", "aaaaaaab")`

-Similar to what we did when supporting `?`, we wan to add a `matchStar` function to our `match` function
+Similar to what we did when supporting `?`, we wan to delegate to a `matchStar` function within our `match` function

 ```js
 function match(pattern, text) {